binkley/homebrewery-files/witch.md

 - **Silent Image** <br>
   For illusions too delicate for _Minor Illusion_.

+\column

 #### Level 2 Witch Spells

-> _Now the real work begins.
-Two candles, one whisper, and an herb for memory &hellip;_
+_Now the real work begins.
+Two candles lit, the tea is brewed._

 ##### 🛡️ Ally Buffs & Wards

+_Did that snake really bite you unprovoked &mdash; sure you weren't poking at it with a stick?_

 - **Borrowed Knowledge** <br>
   You are for a time better at something.